A gluing construction of K3 surfaces: Introduction

 \begin{question} Fix a smooth elliptic curve $C_0\subset\mathbb{P}^2$ and take general nine points $Z:=\{p_1, p_2, \dots, p_9\}\subset C_0$.
 Let $S:={\rm Bl}_Z\mathbb{P}^2$ be the blow-up of $\mathbb{P}^2$ at $Z$ and $C\subset S$ be the strict transform of $C_0$.
 Is there a nine points configuration $Z$ such that $N_{C/S}$ is non-torsion and $C$ does not admit a holomorphic tubular neighborhood? \end{question}

 Note that, in Question \ref{ques:nbhd}, all the obstruction classes $u_n(C, S)$'s vanish for any nine points configuration $Z$ (see \cite[\S 6]{Ne}).
 See also \cite{B}, in which the existence condition of a suitable neighborhood of $C$ is reworded into the existence condition of a K\"ahler metric on $S$ with semi-positive Ricci curvature in a generic configuration on the choice of nine points, which is one of the biggest motivations of the present paper.
 As is mentioned above, we apply Arnol'd's theorem (Theorem \ref{thm:Arnol'd_original}) to show Theorem \ref{thm:constr_of_K3}.
 Such a gluing construction technique based on Arnol'd-type theorem is also used in \cite{T} to study complex structures on $S^3\times S^3$.
 Note that our construction may be similar to that studied in \cite{D} (see \cite[Example 5.1]{D}, see also \cite{Kov}).
-A main difference between our construction and Doi's one is the point that one need {\it not} to deform the complex structures of $M^\pm$ to patch together in our construction.
+A main difference between our construction and Doi's one is the point that one need {\it not} deform the complex structures of $M^\pm$ to patch together in our construction any more (i.e. in our construction, the complex structures are explicitly described).
 In particular, one can regard $M^\pm$ as holomorphically embedded open complex submanifolds of the resulting K3 surface $X$ in our construction, which enables us to reduce the study of some submanifolds of $X$ to that of the blow-up $S^\pm$ of $\mathbb{P}^2$.
 In the last part of this paper, we will see some concrete examples.
-Especially in \S \ref{section:type_II_degeneration}, we observe that a suitable subfamilies of $\pi \colon \mathcal{X}\to \Xi_{(p, q)}$ as in Theorem \ref{thm:over_B_pq} can be regarded as the family with type II degeneration whose central fiber is the singular K3 surface with normal crossing singularity obtained by patching $S^+$ and $S^-$ along $C^\pm$.
-In this sense, we may explain that our gluing construction gives a concrete expression of some direction of the smoothing of such singular K3 surfaces (c.f. \cite{F}, \cite{KN}).
+Especially in \S \ref{section:type_II_degeneration}, we observe that suitable subfamilies of $\pi \colon \mathcal{X}\to \Xi_{(p, q)}$ as in Theorem \ref{thm:over_B_pq} can be regarded as the family with type II degeneration whose central fiber is the singular K3 surface with normal crossing singularity obtained by patching $S^+$ and $S^-$ along $C^\pm$.
+In this sense, we may explain that our gluing construction gives a concrete expression of some direction of the smoothing of such singular K3 surfaces (cf. \cite{F}, \cite{KN}).